m-kabir02/restaurant-sentiment-analyzer/README.md

 # 🍽️ Restaurant Review Sentiment Analyzer
-A full-stack, RESTful web application designed to showcase the power of Natural Language Processing (NLP) and full-stack development.
-This app provides a platform for users to submit, manage, and analyze restaurant reviews.
+Building a full-stack, RESTful web application designed to showcase the power of Natural Language Processing (NLP) and full-stack development.
+This app will provide a platform for users to submit, manage, and analyze restaurant reviews.

 ## 🚀 Features
 - **RESTful API with CRUD**: The core of the application is a robust API that handles all data operations, including Create, Read, Update, and Delete reviews.
 This allows for a flexible and scalable architecture.